Skip to main content

 What is Prompt Injection?

 Prompt injection is a method used to manipulate chatbots, for instance, by crafting specific inputs designed to elicit undesired, incorrect, or harmful outputs.
 Maliciously or cleverly constructed prompts can exploit weaknesses in these models, leading to various security and safety issues.
-The way prompt injection works is, it’s not an attack against language models themselves.
-It’s an attack against the applications that are built on top of those language models.
+The way prompt injection works is, it's not strictly an attack against language models themselves; it's an attack against the applications that are built on top of those language models, often by overriding the hidden System Prompt.

 Why Prompt Injection Testing is Important?

-Prompt injection testing is vital for ensuring the Security, Safety, and Reliability of large language models (LLMs).
+Prompt injection testing is vital for ensuring the Security, Safety, and Reliability of Large Language Models (LLMs) and the applications built on them.
 By identifying vulnerabilities in how these models process input prompts, testing helps prevent unauthorized actions, data leaks, and the generation of harmful or inappropriate content.
-Additionally, prompt injection testing promotes responsible AI usage, safeguards user trust, and mitigates potential negative impacts on society by ensuring that LLMs function as intended across various applications.

-Prompt injection can expose significant security vulnerabilities.
-For example, a prompt might trick a model into revealing confidential information, executing unintended actions, or performing tasks outside its intended scope.
+• Security: Prompt injection can expose significant security vulnerabilities.
+For example, a prompt might trick a model into revealing confidential information (API keys, system credentials), executing unintended actions via Tool Exploitation, or performing tasks outside its intended scope.
 By understanding and mitigating these vulnerabilities, developers can protect against potential misuse and data breaches.

 Prompt Injection Testing Scenarios